 If a black and white "4chan.org" image is being displayed instead of thumbnails, your browser/firewall/proxy is blocking the transmission of HTTP referers, which is triggering our anti-leech filter.
 Disable anything that might be blocking your browser's referer from being sent to our servers, and refresh the page.

 Yes—please refer to our DMCA Policy for more information regarding our takedown process.
 Note that only the copyright holder(s) or their authorized representative(s) may issue such a request, under penalty of perjury, using the DMCA takedown process.

-Lots of people have helped staff 4chan over the years.
+Lots of people have contributed to 4chan as volunteers over the years.
 Without their support, we wouldn't be where we are today.
 Here's to Anonymous ## Mod ! \( '-')c[~]

 Contact information can be found on our Contact page.

 Moderators are individuals selected to perform general site maintenance.
 They may delete posts globally, ban users, sticky and close threads, etc. There is no publicly available list of moderators.
 Since 4chan is primarily an anonymous website, the staff abides by that same mindset.

 "Janitors" are a class between "end user" and "moderator."
 They are given access to the report system and may delete posts on their assigned board(s), as well as submit ban requests.
 Janitors are selected via an application, orientation, and testing process.
 Janitors are instructed to not reveal their position to others and are to conduct themselves as would be expected of any other user.
 A breach in confidentiality is grounds for immediate expulsion from the program.